 The school will retain personal data securely and only in line with how long it is necessary to keep for a legitimate and lawful reason.
-Typically, the legal recommendation for how long to keep ordinary staff and pupil personnel files is up to 7 years following departure from the school.
-However, incident reports and safeguarding files will need to be kept much longer, in accordance with specific legal requirements.
+Typically, the legal recommendation for how long to keep pupil files following departure from the school is the pupil's date of birth plus 25 years.
+However, incident reports and safeguarding files may need to be kept much longer, in accordance with specific legal requirements.

-If you have any specific queries about how our retention policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact the Bursar, Mrs Sarah Sherlock.
+If you have any specific queries about how our retention policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact the School Bursar, Mrs Sarah Sherlock.
 However, please bear in mind that the school will often have lawful and necessary reasons to hold on to some personal data even following such request.